Non-stop flights to Jakarta (CGK)

 From Ternate, direct flights are offered by Batik Air, Garuda Indonesia (SkyTeam) and Lion Air.

-From Yogyakarta, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Orbest Orizonia, Super Air Jet and TransNusa.
+From Yogyakarta, there are 4 airlines that have direct services to Jakarta, which are Batik Air, Citilink, Garuda Indonesia (SkyTeam) and Pelita Air.

 Alternative airports near Jakarta